brianyi14/honda-accord-prices/report.md

     ## ---
     ## Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1

-The null hypothesis is that all the difference in explanatory variable means is zero.
-The alternative hypothesis is that at least one of the difference in explanatory variable means is not zero.
-Since all variables have a non-zero F value and a significant P value we can reject the null hypothesis and say that there is significant difference in the mean types of cars with this model.
-Adding an interaction term seems to be the best model out of the three that we have created.
+This time we see that all the predictors have a non-zero F value and a significant p value, including car type.
+This means that we can reject the null hypothesis and say that there is significant difference in the mean price between SUVs and sedans.

 ------------------------------------------------------------------------

-We conduct a TukeyHSD to check if our individual comparisons were significant.
+We conduct a TukeyHSD to once again check our individual comparisons for mean price.

 ``` r
 # TukeyHSD